bia-pain-bache/BPB-Worker-Panel/docs/en/docs/faq.md

 ??? question "Why wizard is detected as Virus in windows?"
     The wizard app lacks `Code signing certificate` and has to download worker.js on you PC, customize it and deploy to Cloudflare which is a suspicious behaviour to Anti Viruses, known as Trojan/Downloader.
 So you have to temporarily disable Windows defender or any other Anti Virus program.

+??? question "Why v2rayN cannot ping test configs?"
+    Right now v2rayN is experiencing some issues with custom configs and BPB panel configs are all custom.
+No worries, just enable config and use it.
+You also have Best Ping config in all subscriptions which connects to best IP automatically, so you don't need to test all configs everytime.